Kartapuce/kartapuce.github.io/_architecture/ztna.md

 ## Legacy Local Network Access Control (NAC)

 In a traditional castle-and-moat architecture, internal users of the network are often treated differently from remote users.
 They are granted access to the internal network only if the **Network Access Control (NAC)** authentication is successful.
 A Radius server often provides this feature.
 Once the user is authorized inside, he often faces a flat network with no internal segmentation.
-And that again, is open-bar for any attacker !
+And that again, is open-bar for any attacker!

 {% include gallery id="gallery2" type="center" %}